Mike-Kirkpatrick/fantasy-football-analyses/README.md

 # Fantasy Football Analyses 2011-2018

-# TO DO
-- Save final data sets

 ### Brief Introduction
 We've been playing fantasy football together for a while so it's time to examine our data longitudinally.
 I used python to web-scrape all of the data from our league's history.
 If you'd like to recreate these analyses for another NFL Fantasy Football league, you could recycle my code easily.
 Now, I know that words are hard, so I've used as few as possible.
 Charts, charts and more charts.
 I consider this report as the first of many.
 I have a bunch of ideas to dig into our gameplay (or lack thereof) that I didn't have time to include this time around.
 If you have any ideas, let me know!